 Yes, I would like to help people with sight loss.

-Please complete and return this form or donate Sight Scotland Tackling vision loss together online at sightscotland.org.uk/donate Title: Forename: Surname: Address: Postcode: 1.
+Please complete and return this form or donate online at sightscotland.org.uk/donate

+T itle: Surname: Surname: A Address: Postcode: 1.
 I would like to donate My donation is for the Innowalk appeal so children like Rocco can be supported to walk and cycle.
-Here is my donation of £12 £22 £54 or my own choice of £ Please debit my card OR find the enclosed cheque or voucher made payable to Sight Scotland: Mastercard Visa CAF Charity card Card no. Expiry date Card no. Signature(s) 2.
+Here is my donation of £12 2.
+I would like to set up a regular gift 2.
 I would like to set up a regular gift Please consider making a monthly donation.
 Monthly donations support Sight Scotland's ongoing work and future planning to ensure everyone with sight loss in Scotland gets the help they need.
-I would like to make a monthly gift of £5 £9 £15 My own choice of £ Originator's ID 251709 Second Second To: The Manager de Name(s) of account holder(s) Signature(s) Account no. Date 3.
+I would like to make a monthly gift of £5 3.
 My Gift Aid Make your donation worth 25% more with Gift Aid.
 If you are a UK tax payer, we can reclaim 25p for every £1 you donate - just tick the box below.
-Yes, I am a UK tax payer and I would like Sight Scotland to reclaim tax on all donations I had or will make in the future until I notify you otherwise.
-I understand that if I pay less Income Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my respon Please notify us if you want to cancel this declaration, change your name or home address sufficient tax on your income and / or capital gains. e Tax and / or Capital Gains sibility to pay any difference.
+Yes, I am a UK tax payer and I would like Sight Scotland to reclaim tax on all donations I have made in the past 4 years or will make in the future until I notify you otherwise.
+I understand that if I pay less Income Tax and / or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
+Please notify us if you want to cancel this declaration, change your name or home address or if you no longer pay sufficient tax on your income and / or capital gains.
+4. Communications preferences Please let us know if we can continue to communicate about our work, progress and future needs so that together we can ensure everyone in Scotland with sight loss has someone to turn to.
+Please contact me by phone.
+My number is: Please contact me by email.
+My email address is: If you would prefer not to hear from us or change the way we communicate with you, please email privacy@sightscotland.org.uk